Efficient Spatially Sparse Inference for Conditional GANs and Diffusion Models: Experiments

-For DDIM and Progressive Distillation, our method outperforms all baselines consistently and achieves results on par with the original model.
+For SDEdit with DDPM and \progdist, our method outperforms all baselines consistently and achieves results on par with the original model.
 The \textit{Patch} inference fails when the edited region is small as the global context is insufficient.
-Although our method only applies convolutional filters to the local edited regions, we could reuse the global context stored in the original activations.
-Therefore, our method could perform the same as the original model.
+Although our method only applies convolutional filters to the local edited regions, it can reuse the global context stored in the original activations.
+Therefore, it performs the same as the original model.
 For GauGAN, our method also performs better than GAN Compression~\cite{li2020gan} with an even larger MACs reduction.
-When applying our method to GAN Compression, we further achieve a $\sim$ 40$\times$ MACs reduction with minor performance degradation, beating both \textit{0.19 GauGAN} and \textit{GAN Comp.
+When applying it to GAN Compression, we further achieve a $\sim 40\times$ MACs reduction with minor performance degradation, beating both \textit{0.19 GauGAN} and \textit{GAN Comp.
 (S)}.
+For Stable Diffusion, \engineabbr reduces its computation by $2.1\times$ on average while maintaining LPIPS~\cite{zhang2018perceptual} and FID~\cite{heusel2017gans,parmar2021cleanfid}.
+As illustrated in \fig{quality}, although \textit{50\% Pruning} achieves higher PSNR values, it significantly lags in visual quality compared to both the original model and our method.
+In addition to the automatically generated inpainting examples, we manually curate two $512\times 1024$ examples on image inpainting and image-to-image translation in \fig{stable-diffusion}.
+Our method closely mirrors the original model's results while reducing the cost by $4 \sim 5 \times$.

-\myparagraph{Model efficiency.} \lblsect{efficiency} \looseness=-1 For real-world interactive image editing applications, inference acceleration on hardware is more critical than the computation reduction.
-To verify the effectiveness of our proposed engine, we measure the speedup of the edit examples shown in \fig{quality} on four devices, including NVIDIA RTX 3090, NVIDIA RTX 2080Ti, Intel Core i9-10920X CPU, and Apple M1 Pro CPU, with different computational powers.
+\looseness=-1 \myparagraph{Model efficiency.} For real-world interactive image editing applications, inference acceleration on hardware is more critical than computation reduction.
+To verify the effectiveness of our proposed engine, we measure the speedup of the edit examples shown in \fig{quality} for DDPM, PD and GauGAN and \ref{fig:stable-diffusion} for Stable Diffusion on five devices, including NVIDIA RTX 3090, NVIDIA RTX 2080Ti, Intel Core i9-10920X CPU, and Apple M1 Pro CPU and GPU, with different computational powers.
 We use batch size 1 to simulate real-world use.
 For GPU devices, we first perform 200 warm-up runs and measure the average latency of the next 200 runs.
 For CPU devices, we perform 10 warm-up runs and 10 test runs, repeat this process 5 times and report the average latency.
-The latency is measured in PyTorch 1.7\footnote{\url{https://github.com/pytorch/pytorch}}.
 The results are shown in \tab{efficiency}.